EDRN/biomarker-database/notes.md

         --env MYSQL_PASSWORD=cbmdb \
         mysql:5.6.47

-Use something other than `SECRET` for the password and save the `MYSQL_ROOT_PASSWORD` some place safe in case it's needed.
+Use something other than `4CLJvuxyo9Tud2ag` for the password and save the `MYSQL_ROOT_PASSWORD` some place safe in case it's needed.
 From another window run `docker container stop initdb` after a few minutes.